Third or Fourth Year or Honours Scholarship

-The Playford Trust, in partnership with Codan, offers a $10,000 scholarship for a student commencing Honours and studying science, technology, engineering and/or mathematics.
+The Playford Trust, in partnership with Codan, offers a $10,000 scholarship for a student commencing third or fourth year or Honours and studying analogue electronic systems, radio frequency generation and detection and signal processing.

 Codan uses technology to solve communications, safety, security and productivity problems in the harshest environments on earth.
 With its head office in Adelaide, South Australia, the company has expanded to have a truly global footprint, with offices in the US, Canada, Ireland, UAE and Latin America.
 Codan’s customers include some of the world’s largest and best aid and humanitarian organisations, mining companies, security and military groups and governments.
 Its products are sold in more than 150 countries, with exports representing approximately 85% of revenue.